-JPR feeds the human intellectual and creative spirit of Southern Oregon and Northern California communities while building a diverse, tolerant community of globally aware citizens through fact-based journalism, constructive civic discourse, inspired music and authentic storytelling.
+JPR feeds the human intellectual and creative spirit of Southern Oregon and Northern California communities while building a diverse, tolerant community of informed globally aware citizens through fact-based journalism and programs that stimulate civic discourse, inspire community engagement, celebrate music and foster the art of storytelling.

 Jefferson Public Radio's flagship station, KSOR, was established in 1969 on the campus of Southern Oregon University (SOU) in Ashland, Oregon.
 From a tiny 10-watt station, KSOR evolved to become a regional public radio service reaching over 1 million potential listeners in a 60,000-square-mile area of Southern Oregon and Northern California via one of the largest networks of transmitters and translators in public radio.